Zusyaku/Zusyaku/README.md

 ![110318584-81067880-7fc2-11eb-8391-152d308e7f2b](https://user-images.githubusercontent.com/71582475/136984817-e8138b64-de1c-4c16-983a-c18692440543.gif)

 # I Am Not Hacker Or Programmer

-# About Me

-** Saya Bukan Hacker Dan Bukan Programmer Hanya Saja Saya Suka Belajar Dunia Teknologi Dan Internet **
+  I Use Github For Save File And Project

 ## WARNING FOR YOU IF USE  THIS TOOLS ##